o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/working-with-nodes.md

 ---
-description: ' Learn how to work efficiently with &script-canvas; nodes in &ALYlong;. '
+description: ' Learn how to work efficiently with Script Canvas nodes in Amazon Lumberyard. '
 title: Working with Nodes
 ---
 # Working with Nodes {#script-canvas-working-with-nodes}